 At the end of the day, there is no right or wrong answer here – as long as you find one that suits your needs and investment strategies.

 With that said, you now have everything you need to start investing in cryptocurrency.
 To learn even more, stay tuned for our next edition where we’ll look into NFTs, DeFi, and more.
-In the meantime, you can also head over to Luno Discover for daily crypto updates, and subscribe to Luno’s Telegram channel for small doses of blockchain knowledge.
+In the meantime, you can also head over to Luno Discover for daily crypto updates, and subscribe to Luno’s Telegram channel as well as follow @luno_sg on Instagram for small doses of blockchain knowledge.

 This article is part of a six-part series to a no-hype beginner’s guide to crypto.
 You can check out the other articles here: